shivakumarhl/Digital-Music-Store-Analysis/README.md

-# Data Analysis for Digital Music Store using SQL
+# Digital Music Store Data Analysis using SQL

 This project will show you how to analyze the music playlist database.
 I have examine the dataset with SQL and help the store understand its business growth by answering simple and complex questions based on geopgraphical growth, purchase power, total revenue, genre performance, music band popularity, best city in terms of revenue and best customer in terms of purchase rate.